 Selecting the best budget monitor speakers is a difficult task.
 At this price point, there will always be some shortcomings in sound and component quality.
 Despite this common issue, there are a few gems in the rough.

-This is why I recommend the Edifier R1280DB.
-Excellent sound, attractiveness, and versatility to use them for a variety of purposes.
-From music production, video editing to general listening they perform well.
+This is why I recommend the PreSonus Eris 3.5.
+It offers excellent sound, is attractive, and offers excellent versatility with consumer-focused features.
+From music production and video editing to general listening, they perform well.
 One of the best budget studio monitors on the market today.

-But, if you’re looking for a set of monitors to add to your smaller computer desk the JBL One Series 104 is also an excellent alternative.
+But if you’re looking for a set of monitors with a bit of extra grunt and a DJ focus the Pioneer DM-40D is an excellent alternative.

-No matter which speaker you end up buying it will be an upgrade over generic hi-fi computer speakers when it comes to delivering you clean, flat sound.
+No matter which speaker you buy, it will be an upgrade over generic hi-fi computer speakers.
+You’ll get to enjoy clean, clear, and more importantly balanced sound.